Joberman/process_sat/README.txt

 				the output netCDF file.
 This value
 				will replace any missing or invalid
 				output values.
+			includePixelCount - If set to "True", the output file will include the field
+				"ValidPixelCount" which will have a
+				count of the valid pixels by cell.
+				If set to "False" this field will not be included

 		unweighted_filtered_MOPITT_avg_netCDF -
 			time - The name of the field containing